 What kind of report should you expect?
 You should expect a detailed, well-written finalized report specifying the facts of the investigation.
 It should contain proper names, addresses, and date/times.
 If surveillance was an aspect of the investigation then you should also receive a DVD of the surveillance.
 Some companies also embed photographs within the report.
 The video provided by your investigator must have a time and date stamp of the subject’s activities, otherwise it is worthless.
 A good final report will contain a narrative of the investigation, video prints, photographs, DVDs, criminal or civil records, social media pictures and more depending on the type of investigation.

-When you hire Washington State Investigators, you've made an important decision.
+When you hire Washington State Investigators, you’ve made an important decision.
 We have the experience and knowledge, technology and resources to plan, and execute an investigation to meet your specific situation.
-Hiring Washington State Investigators means hiring a partner who works with you in tandem.
+Washington State Investigators will be a partner who works with you in tandem.
 We communicate on a regular basis, providing you with new information and status updates about your case.
 Our mission is to provide our clients with a great customer experience, specialized services and solutions that deliver results.